 Petrositis most often refers to infection of the petrous portion of the temporal bone, the bone in the skull that surrounds the ear.
-This infection goes deep to the inner ear.
+This infection goes deep to the inner ear and can be a serious problem.
 It is sometimes associated with otitis media (a middle ear infection).

 Chole RA, Sharon JD.
 Chronic otitis media, mastoiditis, and petrositis.
 In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology: Head and Neck Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 140.

 Mattingly JK, Chan KH.
 Complications of otitis media.
 In: Scholes MA, Ramakrishnan VR, eds.
 ENT Secrets.
-4th ed.
-Philadelphia, PA: Elsevier; 2016:chap 38.
+5th ed.
+Philadelphia, PA: Elsevier; 2023:chap 40.

 Last reviewed on: 9/10/2023